-Planning on sending a direct mail campaign to your customers or prospects in 2020?
+If you’re planning on sending a direct mail campaign to your customers or prospects in 2020, take a look at our direct mail marketing best practices first.

-Hold up!
-Before you do anything, take a look at our direct mail marketing best practices.
-Put this advice into practice to help you make the most of your next campaign.
+Put the following advice into practice to help you make the most of your next campaign.

 What works on you?

-Get into the habit of going through those items that land on your doormat and set aside anything that catches your eye, makes you stop and peeks your interest.
-Save these examples to create an inspiration board in the office and share with colleagues.
+Get into the habit of going through those items that land on your doormat and set aside anything that catches your eye.
+What has caught your attention?

 Colour, copy n’ content

 The final design of your direct mail campaign is very important.